cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ***Use supportFile to load scripts before your test code***

 It's still useful to load a setup file before your test code.
-If you are setting Cypress defaults or utilizing custom Cypress commands, instead of needing to import/require those defaults/commands in every test file, you can use the {% url `supportFile` configuration#Folders %} configuration option.
+If you are setting Cypress defaults or utilizing custom Cypress commands, instead of needing to import/require those defaults/commands in every test file, you can use the {% url `supportFile` configuration#Folders-Files %} configuration option.

-To include code before your test files, set the {% url `supportFile` configuration#Folders %} path.
-By default, {% url `supportFile` configuration#Folders %} is set to look for one of the following files:
+To include code before your test files, set the {% url `supportFile` configuration#Folders-Files %} path.
+By default, {% url `supportFile` configuration#Folders-Files %} is set to look for one of the following files:

 * `cypress/support/index.js`
 * `cypress/support/index.coffee`

-Just like with your test files, the {% url `supportFile` configuration#Folders %} can use ES2015+ (or CoffeeScript) and modules, so you can import/require other files as needed.
+Just like with your test files, the {% url `supportFile` configuration#Folders-Files %} can use ES2015+ (or CoffeeScript) and modules, so you can import/require other files as needed.

 # Command Errors